Phoenixak2598/Virtual-assistant-Alexa-/README.md

 Before using any command mentioned in feature, "Alexa" command is required to initiate the communication.

 #Libraries(Python):
-speech_recognition as sr    # SPEECH TO TEXT pyttsx3     # PYTHON TEXT TO SPEACH
+speech_recognition   # SPEECH TO TEXT
+pyttsx3     # PYTHON TEXT TO SPEACH
 pywhatkit
 datetime    # PACKAGE FOR DATE AND TIME